SynapseIP Help

 IP Overview

-Insights on how busy specific technology areas are and where opportunities may exist
+Insights on how crowded specific technology areas are and where opportunities may exist

 View Guide →

-An optional “Group by Assignee” toggle enables the KNN Sigma graph visualization with confidence-scored signals highlighting potential gaps, bridging opportunities*, focus convergence, and crowd-out patterns.
+An optional “Group by Assignee” toggle enables the KNN Sigma graph visualization with confidence-scored signals highlighting potential gaps, bridging opportunities2, focus convergence, and crowd-out patterns.

-Saturation & Activity Rate Tiles:Exact vs. semantic counts, patent grants and publications per month, and percentile labels indicate how busy a target search set is.
+Saturation & Activity Rate Tiles:Exact vs. semantic counts, patent grants and publications per month, and percentile labels indicate how much activity a focus search set is experiencing.

-Momentum Labeling:Monthly trendline, slope, and CAGR classify patent grant and publication activity as rising, declining, or flat.
+Momentum Labeling:Monthly trendline, slope, and compound annual growth rate (CAGR) classify patent grant and publication activity as rising, declining, or flat.

 CPC Distribution:Top CPC codes plus a ranked bar chart highlight relevant technology areas.